aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers/README.md

 ## Lambda Authorizers

-You use a Lambda authorizer to use a Lambda function to control access to your HTTP API.
-Then, when a client calls your API, API Gateway invokes your Lambda function.
-API Gateway uses the response from your Lambda function to determine whether the client can access your API.
+Lambda authorizers use a Lambda function to control access to your HTTP API.
+When a client calls your API, API Gateway invokes your Lambda function and uses the response to determine whether the client can access your API.

 Lambda authorizers depending on their response, fall into either two types - Simple or IAM.
 You can learn about differences [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html#http-api-lambda-authorizer.payload-format-response).